Nil-Store/nil-store/metaspec.md

       **Normative (Economic Circuit Breaker):** If the Verification Load Cap (VLC) is reached during a security escalation (e.g., increase in $p$), and parameters are already at their floors, the system MUST activate an Economic Circuit Breaker instead of suppressing the escalation:
       1. **Prioritize High-Risk Receipts:** The sampling mechanism MUST prioritize receipts associated with SPs exhibiting high abuse scores (See §6.3.1).
       2. **Source Verification Costs:** The excess verification load costs MUST first be sourced from the dedicated Security Treasury (DAO-managed).
-      3. **Dynamic BaseFee Adjustment:** If the Treasury is insufficient, the protocol MUST dynamically increase the `BaseFee` (Burn component) (§5.2) for the duration of the escalation.
+      3. **Emergency Burn‑Share Override + Surcharge (normative):** If the Treasury is insufficient, the protocol MUST temporarily lower `β` (routing a larger share of `BaseFee` to the Security Treasury) within `[β_emergency_min, β]` and MAY apply a bounded security surcharge `σ_sec` to `BaseFee` whose revenues are routed 100% to the Security Treasury.
 Bandwidth payouts (PremiumPerByte) MUST NOT be throttled.
+Both switches MUST auto‑revert after de‑escalation or after 14 days (whichever is sooner) and are subject to the standard timelock unless a yellow‑flag freeze is active.
       This ensures that security auditing proceeds unimpeded during an attack, while imposing an economic cost on the network instead of compromising storage integrity.

 ### 6.2 Storage Proof Binding (PoUD + PoDE)